SuperOfficeDocs/superoffice-docs/docs/api/netserver/search/find-selection/typical-search.md

 ### TypicalSearchExporter

 This is a .NET Framework, command-line utility.
-It uses the OIDC authentication flow documented in https://community.superoffice.com/en/developer/create-apps/quickstart/create-native-app/ and allows anyone who has access to the site, to run it.
+It uses the [OIDC authentication flow][7] and allows anyone who has access to the site, to run it.

 The utility uses ordinary NetServer API calls to list and retrieve all selections that are dynamic and marked with the Typical Search category, for the standard entities.
 Such selections should only refer to standard fields as criteria, never user-defined or extra-fields as those will not be present in the customer installation.